-4.3 The U.S. Nuclear Regulatory Commission (NRC) has licensing authority over the transportation in the public domain, and the repository emplacement, or interim dry storage, or both, in an ISFSI or MRS, of spent nuclear fuel and high level radioactive waste under the requirements set forth in 10 CFR Parts 71, 60/63, and 72, respectively.
+4.3 The U.S. Nuclear Regulatory Commission (NRC) has licensing authority over the transportation in the public domain, and the repository emplacement, or interim dry storage, or both, in an ISFSI or MRS, of spent nuclear fuel and high level radioactive waste under the requirements set forth in 10 CFR Parts 71, 60, and 72, respectively.
 These requirements specifically include the following limitations:

-4.3.1 10CFR60.135 requires that the waste form be in a solid form and that the waste package be free from significant amounts of liquid, powder, or particulate matter and not contain explosive, pyrophoric, or chemically reactive materials in an amount that could compromise the ability of the underground facility to contribute to waste isolation or the ability of the geologic repository to satisfy the performance objectives.
-It also requires that all combustible radioactive wastes shall be reduced to a noncombustible form unless it can be demonstrated that a fire involving the waste packages containing combustibles will not compromise the integrity of other waste packages, adversely affect any structures, systems, or components important to safety, or compromise the ability of the underground facility to contribute to waste isolation.
+4.3.1 10CFR60.135 requires that the waste package shall not contain explosive or pyrophoric materials or chemically reactive materials in an amount that could compromise the ability of the underground facility to contribute to waste isolation or the ability of the geologic repository to satisfy the performance objectives, and that all combustible radioactive wastes shall be reduced to a noncombustible form unless it can be demonstrated that a fire involving the waste packages containing combustibles will not compromise the integrity of other waste packages, adversely affect any structures, systems, or components important to safety, or compromise the ability of the underground facility to contribute to waste isolation.
 The pyrophoricity constraint concerns the systems level performance of the repository, that is, the capability of the underground facility to meet performance requirements, whereas, the waste form combustibility constraint concerns EBS component performance, that is, the effect of waste form combustion on other individual waste packages.
 A combustible waste form thus does not necessarily mean a pyrophoric waste package.
 The repository system performance assessment, however, must demonstrate that the assumed combustion of combustible waste forms in their waste packages will not adversely affect other (noncombustible-containing) waste packages, and ignition either will not occur or, if it does occur, will not adversely affect overall repository performance.

-4.3.2 Section 43 of Part 71 (packaging and transport) requires that a package must be made of materials and construction, which assure that there will be no significant chemical, galvanic, or other reaction among the packaging components, or between the packaging components and package contents, including possible reaction from inleakage of water to the maximum feasible extent.
+4.3.2 Section 43 of Part 71 requires that a package must be of materials and construction, which assure that there will be no significant chemical, galvanic, or other reaction among the packaging components, or between the packaging components and package contents, including possible reaction from inleakage of water to the maximum feasible extent.

-4.3.3 Section 122 of Part 72 (interim storage) requires that components important to safety must be designed so that they can continue to perform their safety functions effectively under credible fire and explosion exposure conditions.
+4.3.3 Section 122 of Part 72 requires that components, important to safety, must be designed so that they can continue to perform their safety functions effectively under credible fire and explosion exposure conditions.
 Noncombustible and heat-resistant materials must be used whenever practical throughout the ISFSI or MRS.

-4.4 The metallic uranium SNF characterization activities described in this guide apply to the assessment of such issues as geologic repository disposal waste form combustibility under normal repository (post-closure) environment conditions.
-They also address waste package pyrophoricity under preclosure DBE or off-normal conditions, interim storage off-normal event consequence analyses, and public domain transportation safety analyses.
+4.4 The metallic uranium SNF characterization activities described in this guide apply to the assessment of such issues as geologic repository disposal waste form combustibility under normal repository (post-closure) environment conditions and waste package pyrophoricity under preclosure DBE or off-normal conditions, interim storage off-normal event consequence analyses, and public domain transportation safety analyses.